rigou/luksman/README.md

 <details><summary>click here to see some examples</summary>

-**3.1 Example: mount the encrypted volume named CLASSIFIED located in the folder /home/guest, prompting user for a passphrase :**
+**Mount the encrypted volume named CLASSIFIED located in the folder /home/guest, prompting user for a passphrase :**
 ```
 luksman -m CLASSIFIED -f /home/guest
 ```
-**3.2 Example: mount the encrypted volume named CLASSIFIED located in the folder /home/guest, using a key file in the usb flash drive labeled MYKEYS :**
+**Mount the encrypted volume named CLASSIFIED located in the folder /home/guest, using a key file in the usb flash drive labeled MYKEYS :**
 ```
 luksman -m CLASSIFIED -f /home/guest -K MYKEYS
 ```
-**3.3 Example: mount the encrypted volume named CLASSIFIED located in the folder /home/guest, using a key file in the usb flash drive at /dev/sdb1 :**
+**Mount the encrypted volume named CLASSIFIED located in the folder /home/guest, using a key file in the usb flash drive at /dev/sdb1 :**
 ```
 luksman -m CLASSIFIED -f /home/guest -k /dev/sdb1
 ```
-**3.4 Example: mount the encrypted volume located in the disk partition /dev/sda3, prompting user for a passphrase :**
+**Mount the encrypted volume located in the disk partition /dev/sda3, prompting user for a passphrase :**
 ```
 luksman -m CLASSIFIED -d /dev/sda3
 ```
-**3.5 Example: mount the encrypted volume located in the disk partition /dev/sda3, using a key file in the usb flash drive labeled MYKEYS :**
+**Mount the encrypted volume located in the disk partition /dev/sda3, using a key file in the usb flash drive labeled MYKEYS :**
 ```
 luksman -m CLASSIFIED -d /dev/sda3 -K MYKEYS
 ```
-**3.6 Example: mount the encrypted volume located in the disk partition /dev/sda3, using a key file in the usb flash drive at /dev/sdb1 :**
+**Mount the encrypted volume located in the disk partition /dev/sda3, using a key file in the usb flash drive at /dev/sdb1 :**
 ```
 luksman -m CLASSIFIED -d /dev/sda3 -k /dev/sdb1
 ```